avlima/laravel-phonebook/README.md

 # laravel-phonebook

-A MVC skeleton on the arms of Laravel 5 + AngularJS + AngularUI Router + AdminLTE 2
+A MVC skeleton on the arms of Laravel 5.4 + Passport + Auth + Hybrid Controller REST and FORM + Single database multi-tenancy

-This skeleton use Composer, Laravel 5, AngularJS, AngularUI Router, AdminLTE 2 and jQuery

 ## Quick start